fomightez/guide_to_intermine-binder/README.md

-# guide_to_intermine-binder
+# Guide to getting started with using Intermine sites and Jupyter using the Binder service

-Guide to getting started with using Intermine sites and Jupyter using MyBinder-served Jupyter notebooks.
+Guide to getting started with using Intermine sites and Jupyter using MyBinder.org-served Jupyter notebooks.